 - Jason Salavon is an Associate Professor in the Department of Visual Arts.
 He is an artist who uses software processes of his own design to produce art objects and installations that have been exhibited in museums and galleries around the world.
 He is the founder of the Hack Arts Lab in the University of Chicago’s Media Arts, Data, and Design Center.

-- Haun Saussy is University Professor in the Department of Comparative Literature, the Department of East Asian Languages and Civilizations, and the Committee on Social Thought.
+- Haun Saussy is University Professor in the Department of East Asian Languages and Civilizations and the Committee on Social Thought.
 He studies classical Chinese poetry and literary theory and pre-twentieth-century media history.

 - David Schloen (Faculty Director of Digital Studies) is a Professor of Archaeology in the Department of Near Eastern Languages and Civilizations.
 He specializes in the archaeology and history of the ancient Levant and directs excavations in Turkey, Israel, and Spain.
 He has a background in computer science and extensive experience in applying computational methods in textual and archaeological research.

 - Adam Shaw is an Associate Senior Instructional Professor in the Department of Computer Science.
 He does research on programming languages and has extensive experience teaching introductory courses in computer science.

 - Jeffrey Stackert is a Professor of Hebrew Bible in the Divinity School and Associate Faculty in the Department of Classics and the Department of Near Eastern Languages and Civilizations.
 His research focuses especially on the composition of the Pentateuch, ancient Near Eastern prophecy, cultic texts, and ancient Near Eastern law.
-He is a co-director of the multi-project CEDAR initiative.
+He is a co-director of the multi-project CEDAR initiative and Director of M.A.
+Studies in the Divinity School.

 - Malte Willer is an Associate Professor in the Department of Philosophy.
 He specializes in the philosophy of language and philosophical logic, and specifically the dynamic perspective on discourse and reasoning.
 In the area of digital studies, he is interested in the philosophical issues raised by artificial intelligence, including the philosophical critique of “good old-fashioned AI” (symbolic AI) and the epistemology of deep learning.